- What is Polyneuropathy?

 - Don't smoke - Smoking decreases circulation and can worsen the effects of neuropathy.

 Alternative therapies have helped ease symptoms of neuropathy in some patients.
-Astrid Pujari, MD, is a physician trained in both naturopathic and western medicine.
+Astrid Pujari, MD, is a physician trained in Integrative medicine (holistic medicine) and Western medicine.
 She offers monthly group sessions at Virginia Mason to discuss nutrition, supplements, cancer, mind-body practice and holistic medicine.
 In addition, Dr. Pujari and other practitioners offer seminars on using illness as a means of transformation.

 Although alternative therapies have not been studied as extensively as drug treatments for neuropathies, most are relatively safe to use.
 They include: